Lemonsity/NoteE-Executable/README.md

 ## Setup
 Thank you for downloading NoteE.
-The executable .jar file can be found on GitHUb under the link:
+The executable .jar file can be found on GitHub under the link:
 >https://github.com/Lemonsity/NoteE-Executable

+Before downloading the .zip file, make you you have Java Runtime Environment downloaded

+You can find JRE [here](https://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html)

 After extracting the .zip file, please make sure the following stays in the same folder: